nasa/apod-api/README.md

 IMPORTANT: under NO circumstances should you check in the actual instance of the key into the repository.

-## Run Locally

-To run this project locally from the command line:
+5. To run this project locally from the command line:

    ```
    dev_appserver.py .